The four-person race for the Democratic nomination in for Norwalk mayor will come to an end after the votes from the Sept. 10 primary are counted.

 Rilling: I think that our children are entitled to an education that will prepare them for life's challenges, and I take it as a personal responsibility to make sure that teachers, parents and kids have the resources they need to be successful.
 The new superintendent of schools faces many challenges and needs the full support of the mayor.
 I will work closely with Dr. Rivera to ensure that our kids get the education and support they deserve.
 I am committed to fully implementing the Common Core Curriculum on schedule, and fully funding the Board of Education: that doesn't mean just dolling out money because it is asked for, but reasonable budgets designed to bring the latest technology to our schools and to improve our overall infrastructure.

-Q: Specifically, what will you do to reduce crime if elected?
+Q: All candidates have said they want to reduce crime in Norwalk.
+Specifically, what will you do to reduce crime if elected, and how will you do it?

 Garfunkel: Number one, we need more neighborhood beat cops and community-based youth programs.
 However, we cannot combat the crime problem alone anymore, we must be willing to reach out to outside organizations and partner with other neighboring communities to tackle this issue.
 Recognizing the importance of this problem, I will create a Public Safety Task Force, which will meet once a month and be chaired by the mayor.
 The Task Force will include student representatives from our high schools, first responders, community and religious leaders, and representatives from our business community, non-profits and neighborhood groups.
 On a monthly basis, we will assess where there are problems and where we've collectively had successes, and work collaboratively on our public safety issue.